How do you know if you need your windshield repaired or replaced?

 First of all, it's helpful to understand the difference between windshield replacement and windshield repair—they are two completely different processes.
 Get your windshield replaced now

 Auto glass repair can only be performed on a windshield crack or chip that is very small—the rule of thumb is, smaller than a dollar bill.
-A windshield repair doesn't require removing the windshield, can take 15 - 30 minutes, and costs about $50.
+A windshield repair doesn't require removing the windshield, can take 15 - 30 minutes, and costs about $80 to $150 depending on the number of chips or the size of the crack.
 Your auto insurance company will usually pick up the charge for this, as they'd prefer you repair rather than replace your auto glass.
 Most windshield repair companies can process insurance payments for you.

 During an auto glass repair, the technician may drill into the windshield chip to allow for easier flow of resin.
 Then the technician vacuums the air out of the break and injects resin into it to seal the crack and keep moisture and debris out.
 Often the windshield chip or crack becomes nearly invisible after an auto glass repair.